Appointed March 2018

 Appointed April 2011

+Rob retired in 2009 after a 40 year career in financial services which culminated in a role as Director of Operations for Europe & Middle East for the Royal Bank of Scotland Group.
 He was previously Director of Operations in the UK where he had responsibility for more than 5,000 employees, running a network of operations at the time of the Royal Bank of Scotland acquisition of Natwest Bank.

-He also chaired the CCA Industry Council from 2006-2008 and is currently Chair of the CCA Standards Council.
+He chaired the CCA Industry Council from 2006-2008 and the CCA Global Standards Council from 2008-2016.

 Appointed April 2017